agraubert/agutil/README.md

 * SecureConnection (A high-level, multithreaded class for sending and receiving encrypted files and messages)
 * SecureServer (A low-level listen server to accept connections and return SecureConnection instances)
 * encryptFile and decryptFile (Simple methods for encrypting and decrypting local files)
+* agutil-secure (A command line utility for encrypting and decrypting files)

 ##Documentation:
 Detailed documentation of these packages can be found on the [agutil Github wiki page](https://github.com/agraubert/agutil/wiki)